aneuhold/main-scripts/readme.md

 - Delete the `./lib` folder
 - Generate the files with TypeScript into the `./lib` folder, including `package.json` because it uses that in some parts of the code.
+- Copy over the templates from the templates folder and overwrite because TypeScript does not copy over anything that isn't `.ts`.

 ## Publish Process Description